devesh-2002/VidWord/README.md

 # VidWord
 A Youtube Video Summarizer, where user just has to enter a Youtube video Link and it gets summarized.
 Summaries are created at certain timestamps.
+There is also a feature of converting the video to speech.
 One can also chat regarding the video using the Gemini Chatbot.
 The User History gets saved in the MongoDB database.

 ## Tech Stack